 Most property damage and earthquake-related deaths are caused by the failure and collapse of structures due to ground shaking.
 The level of damage depends on the amplitude and duration of the shaking, which are directly related to the earthquake size, distance from the fault, site, and regional geology.
 Earthquakes may also cause liquefaction.
-Liquefaction occurs when the ground soil loses the ability to resist shear and flows, much like quicksand.
-When liquefaction occurs, anything relying on the substrata for support can shift, tilt, rupture, or collapse.
+Liquefaction occurs when the ground

-Figure 3.7 Generalized Liquefaction Susceptibility & Earthquake Magnitude of the Purchase Region
+Figure 3.8 Generalized Liquefaction Susceptibility & Earthquake Magnitude of the Purchase Region